 Keeping in Reserve

-This thesis concerns architecture and engages with redefining architecture in terms of its relation to acts and structures of reservation, both posited as causes of, and as solutions to Earth crises – i.e crises related to human-induced threats to, or arising from, the planetary environment.
+This thesis concerns architecture and engages with redefining its relation to acts and structures of reservation, posited as causes of, and as solutions to Earth crises – i.e. crises related to human-induced threats to, or arising from, the planetary environment.
 Here, what is meant by “reservation” is the production of (and the) arrangements to secure and keep apart – i.e. in reserve/s – things perceived as threatening to humanity or vital to its survival.
 In addition, the term here refers to another aspect of reservation - the expression of doubt regarding the efficacy of such arrangements.

 online at: https://research.gold.ac.uk/id/eprint/22734/1/VIS_thesis_RodriguesJS_2017.pdf